 The inactive ingredients in Loryna are corn starch, talc, titanium dioxide, polysorbate 80, polyethylene glycol, lactose, ferrerosoferric oxide, croscarmellose sodium, polyvinyl alcohol, povidine K30, artificial colors

 Loryna is packaged in blister packs containing 28 tablets each.
-There are 24 active tablets, which are peach colored and contain the active hormones.
-There are 4 inert tablets, which do not contain the active ingredients.
+There are 24 active tablets, which are peach-colored and contain active hormones.
+There are 4 inert tablets, which do not contain active ingredients.
 There are two ways to start Loryna, the Day 1 Start and the Sunday Start.

 Day 1 start: This is the most commonly used starting method for Loryna.
 Start with the first active peach colored tablet on the first day of menstruation, which is known as Day 1 of the menstrual cycle.

-Loryna should be taken at around the same time every day.
-The pills should be taken in order according to the packaging.
+Loryna should be taken at roughly the same time every day and in the order according to the packaging.
 You should have your period during the four days of inert, or inactive, tablets.
-Take Loryna at a time of day when you are most likely to remember to avoid late or missed doses.
+To avoid any missed or late doses, take Loryna at a time of day when you are most likely to remember.

-If you miss one pill, take it as soon as you remember, and take your next pill at your regular time.
+In case you miss a pill, take it as soon as you remember and continue as normal.
 You may end up taking two pills in one day, which is not going to cause any problems.
 You do not need to use a back-up birth control method if you only missed one pill.
-If you miss two pills in a row, you should take two pills on the day you remember and two pills the next day.
-Then resume taking one pill daily at your regular time.
-You should use a back-up birth control method if you are sexually active in the seven days after you restart your pills.
+If you miss 2 or more pills in a row, take 2 pills as soon as you remember and 2 pills the following day.
+Then resume taking 1 pill daily at your regular time.
+Make sure to use a back-up birth control method if you are sexually active in the 7 days after you restart your pills.

 Possible side effects of Loryna include: